-The history of chopped liver goes back to Medieval Germany, where Jews bred and raised geese as the poultry of choice.
+The history of chopped liver goes back to Medieval Germany, where Ashkenazi Jews bred and raised geese as the poultry of choice.
 The first Jewish chopped liver recipes were actually made from goose liver.
 Eventually Eastern European Jews began using chicken and beef livers; these recipes came across the ocean with immigrants to Ellis Island in the late 1800′s.

 I’m not gonna lie—this recipe is full of fat and cholesterol.
 You might want to have your cardiologist on speed dial before enjoying.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

-- 1 1/2 lb chicken livers
+- 1 1/2 lbs chicken livers

-- 1/4 cup schmaltz, divided
+- 1/4 cup schmaltz, divided (see note below)

-- 5 hardboiled eggs, peeled and diced (divided)
+- 5 hard boiled eggs, peeled and diced (divided)

-- Salt and black pepper to taste
+- Salt, to taste

-- 1/2 cup gribenes (optional)
+- 1/2 cup gribenes (optional - see note below)

 - 2 tbsp minced fresh parsley for garnish (optional)

 - After cooking, livers should be firm and browned on the outside while slightly pink on the inside.
-They will continue to cook internally after you remove them from the skillet; don’t overcook them, or they’ll turn dry.
-Season the livers generously with salt and pepper as they are cooking.
-When they are brown and firm, pour the livers into a medium-size mixing bowl along with the leftover schmaltz/oil from the pan.
-Put another 2 tbsp of schmaltz/oil into the skillet, heat it, and fry the remaining livers repeating the same process as above.
-Add the livers and leftover schmaltz/oil from the pan into the mixing bowl.
+They will continue to cook internally after you remove them from the skillet; don’t overcook them, or they will turn dry.
+When the livers are brown and firm, pour them into a medium-size mixing bowl along with the leftover schmaltz/oil from the pan.
+Add another 2 tbsp of schmaltz/oil to the skillet, melt it, and fry the remaining livers repeating the same process as above.
+Add the livers and leftover schmaltz/oil from the pan to the mixing bowl.

-- Add the cooked onions to the mixing bowl, along with 4 of the diced hard boiled eggs and the ½ cup of gribenes (optional).
+- Add the cooked onions to the mixing bowl along with 4 of the diced hard boiled eggs and the ½ cup of gribenes (optional).
 Season all ingredients generously with salt and pepper.